 Back to the typical “Desayuno paisa”…

-Four.
-Calendar — this is a mixture of the “frijoles” (beans) which can be left over from the night earlier than and the “Arroz” (rice) this is left over from the night before.
+4. Calendar — this is a mixture of the “frijoles” (beans) which can be leftover from the night earlier than, and the “Arroz” (rice), which is leftover from the night before.

 I assume I am one of the few humans in Medellín who personal a toaster.
-And as typical, my “novia” did no longer eat the “tostada” and she or he cooked an “arepa” for herself on a small “parrilla” (grill) over the “estufa” (range) and lined it with “mantequilla” (butter), after which she positioned multiple slices of “quesito” (sparkling, white cheese typical of Medellin) on pinnacle.
+And as typical, my “novia” did no longer eat the “tostada,” and they cooked an “arepa” for herself on a small “parrilla” (grill) over the “estufa” (range) and lined it with “mantequilla” (butter), after which she positioned multiple slices of “quesito” (sparkling, white cheese typical of Medellin) on the pinnacle.

 I instructed her someday that I am going to cook dinner her a “Desayuno” Gringo-style: